Ken Grossman is one of those founders whose influence can disappear into the success of the thing he built.

 Grossman's own anniversary interview shows that he understands the tension.
 Sierra Nevada cannot become a tiny insurgent brewery again.
 The market changed, the company changed, and the competitive pressures changed with them.

-That realism is part of his significance.
-Grossman is not simply a folk hero from craft beer's youth.
+That acceptance of scale is part of his significance.
+Grossman is more than a folk hero from craft beer's youth.
 He helped build one of the companies that had to survive once the romance of insurgency gave way to the harder work of permanence.

 Why he matters